The Mental Health Survival Guide for Big Law Attorneys in DC and Arlington, VA

 Stay hydrated.
 I know this sounds almost insultingly simple, but attorneys who work through lunch at a desk in a climate-controlled office are chronically dehydrated.
 Dehydration amplifies fatigue and irritability.
 It's a small fix with a noticeable payoff.

-The practical interventions above can help a lot, sometimes.
-Yet often there's another deeper layer of work that makes the difference between managing your stress and actually changing your relationship to it.
+The practical interventions above can help a lot but might or might not address the root cause of your psychological unease.
+Often there's another deeper layer of work that makes the difference between managing your stress and actually changing your relationship to it.
 In therapy, we look at what's driving the anxiety underneath the workload.
 For many attorneys, there are beliefs about performance, self-worth, and identity that were adaptive at some point when getting you through law school, passing the bar, surviving your first few years at a firm.
-However, these strengths are now working against you like the bodybuilder who got uncomfortably large and tight muscles.
+However, these strengths are now working against you like the bodybuilder who got too big, and now has uncomfortably large and tight muscles.

 As a therapist who works specifically with men in their 20s and 30s, I've found that attorneys are often surprised by how much their quality of life can improve once we start.
 The same analytical skills you use at work translate well into examining your own patterns.
 You don't have to be unhappy and you have more choices than it probably feels like right now.
 If you're reading this, you've already done one of the hardest parts which is noticing something needs to change and contemplating making the change.